 - making a difference in your community

-If you are interested in becoming a volunteer simply submit a completed Volunteer Application Form, Youth Volunteer Application Form (if you are under the age of 18), or a Spiritual Care Application Form along with a completed Confidentiality and Privacy Agreement.
+If you are interested in becoming a volunteer simply submit a completed Volunteer Application Package, Youth Volunteer Application Form (if you are under the age of 18), or a Spiritual Care Application Package along with a completed Confidentiality and Privacy Agreement.

 For more information on volunteer services in the Cypress Health Region please send us an email or call the Volunteer Coordinator at 306.778.5114.